top of page

 Solutions Roundtable

 Creating rural communities where everyone can thrive means ensuring access for people of all ages and abilities.
 From housing and transportation to outdoor recreation and community decision-making, accessibility is essential for building welcoming, resilient places.
-The Accessible Rural Communities Solutions Roundtable will explore how rural communities across the West are advancing accessibility—addressing the needs of people with physical disabilities, older adults aging in place, neurodiverse residents, and others who benefit from access assistance.
+The Accessible Rural Communities Solutions Roundtable will explore how rural communities across the West are advancing accessibility—addressing the needs of people with physical disabilities, older adults, neurodiverse residents, and others who benefit from access assistance.

-The roundtable will feature keynote speaker Jeremy Maxand—a disability advocate, former Alaska mayor, director of the Living Independence Network Corporation, and board member of the Idaho Access Project.
-Drawing on his lived experience as a wheelchair user and his leadership in community accessibility, Jeremy will highlight both the challenges rural communities face and the opportunities they have to lead the way in inclusive design and policy.
+The roundtable featured keynote speaker Jeremy Maxand—a disability advocate, former mayor of Wrangell, Alaska, director of the Living Independence Network Corporation, and board member of the Idaho Access Project.
+Drawing on his experience as a wheelchair user and his leadership in community accessibility, Jeremy highlighted both the challenges rural communities face and the opportunities they have to lead the way in inclusive design and policy.

-In addition to the keynote and solution stories from rural communities across the western region, the program will feature interactive breakout sessions where participants can connect with peers, exchange ideas, and discuss practical approaches in more depth.
-Come ready to share your own insights—and leave with new connections, fresh perspectives, and strategies you can put to work in your own community.
+In addition to the keynote, we heard solution stories from rural communities across the western region and joined interactive breakout sessions where we connected with peers, exchanged ideas, and discussed practical approaches in more depth.
+We left with new connections, fresh perspectives, and strategies we can adapt and put to work in our own communities.

 Photo of Jeremy Maxand, the event keynote speaker